opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 My understanding of rebase is that it shold take a look at some commits and turn them into one.
 This should be doable to do with some git primitives exposed by isomorphic git.

-If we can implement rebase and sparse-checkout, I don't think any other command should be a problem to implement either.
+If we can implement rebase and sparse-checkout, adding other commands shouldn't be a problem to implement either.

 Performance should be of no concern.
 You are not doing anything heavy as far as operations go.